Undergraduate Research Opportunities

 Opportunities in Biology

-A compendium of helpful information produced by the Center for Biology Education.
+A compendium of helpful information produced by the Institute for Biology Education.

 The Undergraduate Research Scholars Program (URS) is dedicated to helping first- and second-year undergraduates get hands-on experience in research or other creative endeavors by working with UW faculty and research staff.